 Among the other Project islands, this report is focussed on Th.
-Madifushi, which is one of the inhabited islands of Thaa atoll located at 02°21'20''N and 73°21'10''E. Situated on the eastern side of the atoll the island covers an area of about 19.5 ha naturally.
-The island is undergoing reclamation which is in its final stages.
-The reclamation adds an addition 20 ha which makes the island's total area into approximately 40 ha.
-Along with this, construction of the new harbour works are also underway.
-The newly constructed harbour is 800 x 300 ft in size.
-The island has a population of 1340 people and was one of the islands severely devastated during the 2004 tsunami.
-The nearest inhabited island is Dhiyamigili on the southwestern side of Madifushi and is roughly 2.65 km away.
-The nearest uninhabited island is Ufuriyaa just 0.28 km away.
-COMO Maalifushi in Maalifushi is the closest resort to the island 9.16 km away.
-Moreover, the closest airport is in Thimarafushi located on the southern region of the atoll.
+Thimarafushi which is one of the inhabited islands of Thaa atoll located at 02°12'30.87"Nand 73° 8'52.53"E. Situated on the eastern side of the atoll the island covers an area of about 19 ha naturally.
+An additional 83 hectares of land has been reclaimed.
+The reclaimed area also includes the uninhabited island Hirilanfushi which has an area of 1.41ha.
+Thimarafushi Domestic Airport has been developed on the eastern side of the island's newly reclaimed area.
+The airport is now operational.
+The island has a population of 2789 people.
+The nearest inhabited island is Veymandoo which is approximately 4.90 km from the island.
+The nearest uninhabited island is Funaddu 1.17 km to the west of the island.
+COMO Maalifushi in Maalifushi is the closest resort to the island 19.12 km away.

-The island has 24-hour electricity service and a central sewerage system.
-The island has a health centre and education provided up to grade 10.
+The island has 24-hour electricity service and a central sewerage system which is ready for operations.
+The island has a health centre and education provided up to A-Levels.